kkkovalllchuk/kottans-frontend/README.md

 Also want to notice articles about HTTP tools.
 I covered the complex aspects of how HTTP works: connection implementation, identification/authentication, and hashing.
 And I got a good idea about the variety of issues solved by the HTTP protocol.

 ![2 1](https://user-images.githubusercontent.com/72020978/180031105-44edf3ed-bfea-4ecd-aabf-bb70a3d4734c.png)

+## Git Collaboration

+The same work with GIT.
+Unfortunately, I mistakenly confused something, when I did the first lesson with GIT ((( So,I passed the required tasks when I completed the levels for the first time.